Mr. Mark Connolly, OP, MTS

 Hello!
 I am a permanently professed lay Dominican.
 I went through a little over a year of inquiry, a little over a year of candidacy, a little over three years of temporary promises, and became permanently professed earlier this year (2021.)

-Short recap of faith journey: After my wife and I married we rediscovered our faith – we are both what are called reverts, and I became active in RCIA for Children and Youth, attended a CHRP retreat, joined a men’s group called Joe Catholic, and just generally threw myself into understanding and growing in my faith and understanding of Christ’s church and my role.
+Short recap of faith journey: After my wife and I married we rediscovered our faith and attended St. Thomas Aquinas in Dallas – we are both what are called reverts, and I became active in RCIA for Children and Youth, attended a CHRP retreat, joined a men’s group called Joe Catholic, and just generally threw myself into understanding and growing in my faith and understanding of Christ’s church and my role.
 Rosie bought me the Liturgy of the Hours one Christmas, and I was struggling off and on trying to understand and use that.

 Somewhere along the line I ran into the Angelic Warfare Confraternity, and actually went to the St. Albert the Great Priory in Irving Texas for the rites involved in joining the Confraternity.
 Oh, and I attend St. Catherine of Siena in Carrollton, TX.
 Apparently I was destined to become a lay Dominican.
 (St. Albert the Great was a Dominican and teacher of St. Thomas Aquinas, and St. Catherine was a lay Dominican.)